AntonioLanderos/tc2037/Evidence2/README.md

 ### The CFG
 The provided CFG for Ruby includes the fundamental elements such as expressions, conditionals, loops, and assignment.
 The CFG is used to parse simple Ruby-like syntax and can be extended for a more complete representation of the language.

-### Elimination of Ambiguity in the CFG
+### Elimination of Ambiguity
-The `statement_list` non-terminal was refactored to eliminate ambiguity by using right recursion.
-The CFG ensures that each valid Ruby code snippet corresponds to exactly one derivation tree.
+We will remove any ambiguities associated with how statement_list and argument_list are derived by ensuring that each valid code snippet corresponds to exactly one derivation tree.
+#### Explanation of Changes
+Intermediate States: introduced statement_tail and to handle a sequence of statements, as well as argument_tail.
+They are non-terminals that prevent ambiguity in sequences of statements and arguments.

-### Elimination of Left Recursion in the CFG
+### Elimination of Left Recursion
-To remove left recursion, production rules were refactored to right-recursive alternatives.
-This transformation was applied to rules such as the `statement_list` and `expression` to make them suitable for LL parsing algorithms.
+In order to eliminate ambiguity we added non-terminal statements 'statement_list_tail' and 'argument_list_tail', so there is no left recursion and the CFG remains the same.
+Using the substitution method we saw in class we would get:
+- For *statement_list* with left recursion:
+statement_list -> statement statement_list'
+statement_list' -> statement statement_list' | ε
+- For *argument_list* with left recursion:
+argument_list -> expression argument_list'
+argument_list' -> ',' expression argument_list' | ε

 # Implementation
 For the implementation of a tester for my grammar I used Python and the Natural Language Toolkit (NLTK) library, which is a powerful tool for working with human language data.
 A CFG is defined in the NLTK format, and the `nltk.ChartParser` is used to parse sentences according to this grammar.